 Social Security Administration – Administer Social Security and Supplemental Security Income Programs.
 Services include: Under the Social Security program, we must consider factors as age, length of employment, relationship and filing of application forms.
 Under the SSI program, we must consider factor of age, disability, income, living arrangements and resources.

-South Lincoln FRC – Enhance students’ ability to succeed in school by developing and sustaining partnerships that promote: Early learning and successful transition to school, Academic achievement and well-being, and Graduation and transition into adult life.
+South Lincoln Family Resource Center – Enhance students’ ability to succeed in school by developing and sustaining partnerships that promote: Early learning and successful transition to school, Academic achievement and well-being, and Graduation and transition into adult life.
 Full- time preschool child care for children 2 and 3 years of age or referrals for preschool childcare.

-Sunrise Children’s Home – Sunrise Children’s Services for Children provides care and hope for hurting families and children through Christ centered ministries.
+Sunrise Children’s Services – Sunrise Children’s Services for Children provides care and hope for hurting families and children through Christ centered ministries.